 The best way is to ask someone to perform a mock MBA interview with you.
 Make sure you record the interview to evaluate your facial expressions while conversing.
 The purpose is not only to check how well you are speaking but also to check if you are going off-topic.
 Keeping to the point is appreciated by the interviewers as it shows your resourcefulness.
 Using fewer words to convey the information effectively is a valuable skill.

-After your mock MBA interview, analyze the recording and refine your answers and expressions.
-Take help of an admissions consulting firm in this process if you feel the need.
+After your mock MBA interview, analyze the recording, and refine your answers and expressions.
+Take the help of an admissions consulting firm in this process if you feel the need.

 We hope these MBA interview tips are helpful in securing an admit from your target business school.
 If you are expecting an MBA interview call, then make sure you start researching and preparing a few MBA interview questions and answers.
 Be authentic and convey your truest self in these answers.
 Speaking the truth is the most empowering action and it will convey your passion towards your career goals.
 It will also help in calming your nerves during the interview.
 We wish you the best for your MBA interview.